 Introducing Just Trade x Oliver Bonas

-Who are Just Trade?
+Who is Just Trade?

 Just Trade is a design-led jewellery and accessories brand that works in partnership with small Fair-Trade projects around the world, built around the interests of the people who make the products.
 Founded by jewellery designer Laura in 2006, Just Trade works in collaboration with small craft collectives and women’s cooperatives in rural communities in Peru, Ecuador, India, Indonesia and Vietnam to create handmade jewellery and accessories while providing training and fairly paid work.

-In 2010, Grace and Lottie, two design graduates working with Just Trade, visited the Flowering Desert Project in Southern India, where they found seven women all trained in tailoring but struggling to work due to an unpredictable power supply.
+In 2010, Grace and Lottie, two design graduates working with Just Trade, visited the Flowering Desert project in Southern India, where they found seven women all trained in tailoring but struggling to work due to an unpredictable power supply.
 They trained the women in traditional jewellery-making techniques such as beading, polishing and hammering.
 As the techniques used hand tools, they didn’t need to rely on an electricity source.

 The Flowering Desert women work in a safe and supportive environment.
 They are given free transportation to work, counselling, healthcare, advice on money management and help with educating their children.
 Several of the women on the project live in a safe house on site, which is a refuge for vulnerable women and children.
 The rest come from the surrounding rural community where work opportunities are limited.